UbiquityRobotics/ubiquity_launches/README.md

   The file is focused on generating a local cost map for viewing using the `loki_rviz_local_costmap` program.

+* `loki_raspicam`:
+  This program will start the raspicam node at 30 frames per second.

+* `loki_raspicam90`:
+  This program will start the raspicam node at 90 frames per second.

 * `loki_rviz_local_costmap`:
   This program is run on the laptop/desktop and brings up RViz in a mode that shows the robot, sonar sensors and local cost